ralphocdol/glance-addon-scripts/README.md

 > [!WARNING]
 >
 > This repository is provided "as is" without any warranties or guarantees.
 Use it at your own risk.
-The authors are not responsible for any damage, loss of data, or any issues arising from the use or misuse of this code.
+I, the author is not responsible for any damage, loss of data, or any issues arising from the use or misuse of this code.

 *Check the [Widget Repository](https://github.com/ralphocdol/glance-custom-widgets) that uses these scripts.*